jvassev/ansinetes/README.md

 Api-server is started with `--authorization-mode=ABAC`.
 Have a look at the jsonl policy file for details.
 Every component authenticates to the apiserver using a private key under a service account (mapping the CN to the username).
 The default service account for the kube-system namespace has all privileges.
 Additionally an `admin` user is created and is used by `kubectl`.
 There is also username/password authentication configured for the admin user with default password `pass123`.
 You can change it or add other users to the file `token.csv` before bootstrapping the cluster.

+Thre can be many api-servers running at the same time.
+They run by default on the secure port 6442.
+On every node a ha-proxy is run (on 6443) that load balances between the available api-server.
+As a results kubelte go to https://localhost:6443 to locate the apiserver and you can scale up/down the number of api-servers.

 Only three add-ons are deployed: Dashboard, DNS and Heapster.
 The add-ons yamls may be touched a bit.